saravanan30erd/tpm2luks/README.md

 tpm2luks-enroll -d /dev/sda2
 ```

-`tpm2luks-enroll` will generate a random secret key and enroll the key to the disk and TPM 2.0.
+`tpm2luks-enroll` will generate a encryption key and enroll the key to the disk and TPM 2.0.

 ## Enable tpm2luks initramfs hook